MyCryptoCheckout/wordpress/readme.txt

 - shelterDAO SHEL
 - We can now add your <a href="https://mycryptocheckout.com/nem-token/">custom NEM mosaic tokens</a>!

+= TRON TRC-20 Tokens supported: =
+- We can now add your <a href="https://mycryptocheckout.com/trc-20-token/">custom TRON TRC-20 tokens</a>!

 = Cryptocurrency Donations Widget =

 Receive donations in any of the cryptocurrencies supported by MyCryptoCheckout.
 Generate a widget using our simple shortcode generator and add it into any text widget or text editor.
 Shortcode generation options: